 This is where the addition of an extrovert or an employee who is open to experience comes in; they can drive the team forwards, increase the work pace and encourage them to meet deadlines effectively.

-Finally, perhaps unsurprisingly, high levels of neuroticism across a team will negatively affect this teams performance as it leads to more interpersonal conflict.
+Finally, perhaps unsurprisingly, high levels of neuroticism across a team will negatively affect your team performance as it leads to more interpersonal conflict.
 These teams will also be ineffective as they will struggle to handle the pressures and stresses that is so commonly placed upon workplace teams.

 So, overall, in order to produce an effective and successful team, there needs to be a mixture of personalities in the team to incorporate all the positive aspects from each employee, and hopefully minimise their weaknesses.